Single Touch Payroll Reporting

 The Australian Tax Office’s (ATO) introduction of the Single Touch Payroll Reporting (STPR) will streamline the way employers report some tax and superannuation information to the ATO.
 While STPR certainly has some administrative benefits, there are a few things that need to be in place before the compulsory switch takes place from:

-- 1 July 2018 for businesses that employ more than 20 people
+- 1 July 2018 for businesses that employ 20 or more people

 What are the changes?

 The main changes you will notice when adopting the STPR are:

 - Ordinary Time Earnings, salary and wages, allowances, deductions, superannuation information and Pay-As-You-Go (‘PAYG’) withholding information will be reported and available to the Commissioner in ‘real time’ when payroll is periodically processed by the employer